 Sarah’s Treats and Treasures is in a constant state of testing.
 For example, they tested increasing the price of a gold pin by $2:

 “Don't sell yourself short,” says David.
 “I tell people this all the time.
 It sounds weird, but if you increase the price on something that's nominally priced, [you’ll increase the perceived value].
 So like, we took our gold pin from $14.99 to $16.99 and our sales went up.
 It's just how marketing functions.
 They find more value in a higher priced item.”

-Price testing is vital on Amazon, David explains.
+Price testing is vital when selling on Amazon, David explains.
 If you sell a $4 pin on Amazon, you have to pay a 20% referral fee to Amazon because it’s being sold in the Jewelry category.
 But since the 20% referral fee is less than $2, Amazon will ask for the $2 instead, which is actually 50%.